Land charges are an obligation on the current or future owner of the land to comply with a charge. These could be:

 Registers available for public viewing

-You can inspect most statutory public registers and Registers of Local Common Land and Town and Village Greens by booking an appointment on a Monday, Wednesday or Friday.
+You can inspect most statutory public registers and Registers of Local Common Land and Town and Village Greens by booking an appointment on a Wednesday.
 To book an appointment, please contact us using the details at the bottom of this page.

 We do not charge any fees for information provided as part of a personal search.